I get it. You're a software developer who is constantly let down by programming language version managers such as

 Docker Software Engineer base salaries start at $128,667 USD

 Docker personally reached out to me to join their team as a trusted content provider and community leader.
-I'm not on their payroll and it hasn't impressed the ladies (yet!?), but it does mean that 1 or more Docker engineers looked at my content and vouched for me.
+I'm not on their payroll and it hasn't impressed the ladies (yet!?), but it does mean that 1 or more Docker engineers looked at my content and awarded me the title.

 What does all of that mean for you?
-You can sleep well at night knowing that the content in this course has Docker's seal of approval.
+You can sleep well at night knowing that the course was created by someone that Docker vouched for.

 Dive Into Docker is the result of listening to feedback from thousands of my students, and from there, I've created a Docker course that is packed with practical examples and tons of best practices.
 All of which is forged from years of real world experience.